course-dprep/directional-experience-on-rating/README.md

 git clone <repository_URL>

-4. Run the install.packages.R to make sure all packages are installed correclty
+4. Run the install.packages.R to make sure all packages are installed correctly
 5. Navigate into the project directory and execute:

 make